annie-r/annie-r.github.io/_pages/about.md

 I got my PhD from the Paul G. Allen School of Computer Science and Engineering at The University of Washington, advised by James Fogarty and Jacob O. Wobbrock.
 I received my B.S. in computer science from Colorado State University. [demo.com](demo.com)

+# Website Status
+Aug 2022: This cite is significantly under construction.
+Feel free to email me if you want to connect further.

 # Projects

 ## Improving Software Accessibility